0xSero/partisia-docs/docs/node-operations/complete-synaps-kyb.md

    provide matches what you sent in the previous step.
 4. Click on *Signup Now*
 5. Upload documents in the order they are requested
-6. You will receive a confirmation e-mail when the documents have been approved
+6. You will receive a confirmation email when the documents have been approved

 ## Verification process for businesses (KYB)